mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1.0-beta/centralized-cost-monitoring/index.md

 ### Grafana dashboards

-There is also a set of Grafana dashboards with cost metrics that are installed to the centralized Grafana UI:
+A set of Grafana dashboards with cost metrics are installed to the centralized Grafana UI:

 ```
 https://<CLUSTER_URL>/ops/portal/kommander/monitoring/grafana